WIDA Screener for Kindergarten

 Entering > Emerging > Developing > Expanding > Bridging > Reaching

-If a student is identified as an ELL, proficiency level scores from WIDA Screener can be used by educators to plan differentiated levels of support for each child.
+If a student is identified as an EL, proficiency level scores from WIDA Screener can be used by educators to plan differentiated levels of support for each child.

-For further explanation of proficiency levels, scores and how they connect, refer to the WIDA Screener Interpretive Guide for Score Reports.
+For further explanation of proficiency levels, scores and how they connect, refer to the WIDA Screener Interpretive Guide.